ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/5th Level/Killing Blow.md

 	- Instant.
 - **Effects**:
 	- *You lunge towards an enemy, dealing a devastating wound that can instantly kill low health enemies.*
-	- You lunge towards a creature in range, moving adjacent to them and forcing them to make a dexterity saving throw.
+	- You lunge to a spot adjacent to the target creature and make a melee attack roll against the target creature, adding your psycasting ability modifier to the result.
-		- On a failure, if they are at or below a health percentage, they instantly die.
-Otherwise they take 10% of their maximum health as slashing damage (rounded up).
+		- On a hit, if they are below a health threshold, you instantly kill them.
+Otherwise they take a percent of their maximum health as slashing damage.
-		- On a success, they take 2d10 slashing damage or 10% of their maximum health as slashing damage (rounded up), whichever is lower.
-	- If you kill a creature with this psycast, you may use this psycast again before the end of your next turn with its [[Neural Heat]] cost reduced by 30.
+	- If a creature dies as a result of this psycast, you may use this psycast again before the end of your next turn with its [[Neural Heat]] cost reduced.
 - **Stats**:
 	- 20% Instant Kill Health Threshold.
-	- 10% of Max Health as Slashing Damage on Slas`
+	- 10% of Max Health as Slashing Damage from Failed Instant Kill.
+	- 30 [[Neural Heat]] Cost Reduction on Reuse.
 - **Upcasting**:
 	- You cannot upcast this psycast.